Skip to content

 FEMETRICS - Visible Women: gender, data, social Europe

 FEMETRICS focuses on intra- and inter-generational equity by analysing the state of affairs of gender-disaggregated data and pathways to such data on the EU level and in the 15 Widening EU Member States.
-It combines policy analysis with data science, foregrounding the topic through Early-Stage Researchers who discuss their findings in a FEMETRICS Lab, in which they build concrete proposals for improving the gender data landscape, and women's wellbeing, in their countries and beyond.
+It combines policy analysis with data science, foregrounding the topic through a FEMETRICS Lab, in which researchers discuss their findings and build concrete proposals for improving the gender data landscape, and women's wellbeing, in their countries and beyond.

 This project has received funding via the EUI Widening Programme call 2024.
 The EUI Widening Europe Programme initiative, backed by contributions from the European Union and EUI Contracting States, is designed to strengthen internationalisation, competitiveness, and quality in research in Widening countries, and thus foster a more cohesive European Higher Education and Research area.